deveris256/deveris256.github.io/content/posts/face-texture-research.md

 draft: false
 tags: ['research']
 date: 2024-08-08
+summary: This file contains information that proves Starfield face diffuse/albedo textures are limited in resolution.
 ---

 ### This file contains information that proves Starfield face diffuse/albedo textures are limited in resolution.